Our vaccine solution

 Pertussis (whooping cough)

-Pertussis is a highly contagious bacterial infection of the respiratory tract which can cause serious illness in infants, including death(11).
+Pertussis is a highly contagious bacterial infection of the respiratory tract caused by the bacterium Bordetella pertussis(10).

 Hepatitis B (Hep B)

-Hep B is a viral infection of the liver and can cause cirrhosis, primary liver cancer and death(12).
+Hep B is a viral infection of the liver and can cause cirrhosis, primary liver cancer and death(11).

 Poliomyelitis (Polio)

-Polio is a highly infectious disease caused by the poliovirus, which affects the nerves and can lead to muscle weakness or paralysis or death(13-14).
+Polio is a highly infectious disease caused by the poliovirus, which affects the nerves and can lead to muscle weakness or paralysis or death(12-13).

-Hib is a bacterium that can cause severe invasive diseases in infants, such as meningitis, with neurologic sequelae and death(15).
+Hib is a bacterium that can cause severe invasive diseases in infants, such as meningitis, with neurologic sequelae and death(14).

 MCM partnership objective